mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

-# How to integrate 3DS with Checkout API?
+# How to integrate 3DS with Checkout API

-3DS 2.0 is a technology that allows authentication of credit and debit card transactions in e-commerce.
-That is, it validates that the person making the purchase is really the cardholder or has access to the account of the cardholder to make the payment.

-An authenticated transaction has several benefits, including a higher probability of approval, avoiding losses from chargebacks for the seller, lower fraud risk for the buyer, among others.
+In this documentation you will find all the necessary information to carry out the integration with 3DS with Transparent Checkout.
+For more information on how this type of authentication works, see [3DS 2.0](/developers/en/docs/checkout-api/how-tos/improve-payment-approval/3ds).

 > NOTE
 >
 > Important
 >
-> To perform the integration with 3DS, you must meet certain requirements.
-Before proceeding to the next steps, review the [Prerequisites](/developers/en/docs/checkout-api/prerequisites) section and make sure all of them are met.
+> To integrate with 3DS, certain requirements must be met.
+Before moving on to the next steps, review the [Prerequisites](/developers/en/docs/checkout-api/prerequisites) section and make sure that all are met.

-In this documentation you will find all the necessary information to integrate with 3DS.

 ## Integrate with 3DS

 3DS authentication can be done through two different flows: **with or without Challenge**, which are additional steps that the buyer must complete to ensure their identity.
 The decision to include or exclude the Challenge depends on the card issuer and the risk profile of the transaction being performed.

+> Also learn about the integrations via [Checkout Bricks](/developers/en/docs/checkout-bricks/how-tos/integrate-3ds), a modular, secure and customizable payment method that automates several of the processes described below.

 For **low-risk transactions**, the information sent at checkout is sufficient and the additional Challenge steps are not necessary.
 However, **for cases of high fraud risk**, the Challenge is necessary to **verify the buyer's identity**, which increases card transaction conversion.

 Below are the steps to integrate with 3DS.

 1. Use the Mercado Pago [SDK JS](https://www.mercadopago.com.br/developers/en/docs/sdks-library/client-side/mp-js-v2) at checkout to generate the [credit card token](/developers/en/docs/checkout-api/integration-configuration/card/integrate-via-cardform).
 2. Next, send the **checkout data** along with the **card token** to the backend.